-As more and more portals are offering online services, there is a strong need to provide authentication and 34 authorization independent of any central authority.
-A decentralized environment must allow various attribute 35 authorities to collaborate dynamically to produce a set of attributes, which are consumed by the service providers 36 for providing services to the requesting users.
+As more and more portals are offering online services, there is a strong need to provide authentication and authorization independent of any central authority.
+A decentralized environment must allow various attribute authorities to collaborate dynamically to produce a set of attributes, which are consumed by the service providers for providing services to the requesting users.
 The rest of this paper is structured as follows.
-Section II highlights 37 various decentralized access control mechanisms.
-Section III describes in brief about the DDAC architecture and 38 its components.
-Section IV presents the analysis of the DDAC architecture and finally Section V presents the 39 conclusion II.
-40 complexity related with access management activities.
-The researchers started considering attribute management 43 frameworks, which worked without involvement of any central authority to manage or process the users' attributes.
-44
+Section II highlights various decentralized access control mechanisms.
+Section III describes in brief about the DDAC architecture and its components.
+Section IV presents the analysis of the DDAC architecture and finally Section V presents the conclusion

-1 RELATED WORK 41
+RELATED WORK II.

-With the increase in number of service requesters and service providers, there was an increase in the 42
+With the increase in number of service requesters and service providers, there was an increase in the complexity related with access management activities.
+The researchers started considering attribute management frameworks, which worked without involvement of any central authority to manage or process the users' attributes.